mzhou02/mzhou02.github.io/_projects/language-modeling-basics.md

 2. <b>Limited memory capacity:</b> The fixed-size hidden state can struggle to retain information over very long sequences.

 These challenges led to the development of more sophisticated architectures like Long Short-Term Memory (LSTM) networks and Gated Recurrent Units (GRUs), which incorporate gating mechanisms to better control information flow and mitigate the vanishing gradient problem.

-<h3>Conclusion</h3>

-We have covered the foundations of language modeling, from formal definitions to practical implementations.
-We started with count-based n-gram models, which make strong Markov assumptions but suffer from data sparsity and limited context.
-We then moved to representation-based approaches, discussing word embeddings that capture semantic relationships and RNNs that model sequential dependencies.

-This progression reflects the historical development of language modeling, with each approach addressing limitations of its predecessors.
-Modern language models build upon these foundations, incorporating attention mechanisms, transformers, and pre-training on massive corpora to achieve unprecedented performance across a wide range of natural language processing tasks.

-As language modeling continues to evolve, understanding these foundational concepts remains crucial for developing intuition about how these models work and their inherent strengths and limitations.